 Cure Encapsulations explained

-Cure Encapsulations is facing stiff penalties for their actions.
+Cure Encapsulations is facing stiff penalties for its actions.
 As part of the settlement, the FTC imposed a judgment of $12.8 million on the company.

 Cure Encapsulations’ punishment goes further than just money.
-Cure Encapsulations is banned from making weight-loss claims about their food and drug products unless they have evidence from clinical trials.
+It is banned from making weight-loss claims about its food and drug products unless it has evidence from clinical trials.

 Of course, Cure Encapsulations cannot be singled out as a lone wolf.
-According to Forbes, lots of other companies resort to similar tactics.
-Not only do businesses post fake reviews on their own products, but they also flood their competitors with fake negative reviews in order to sully their reputation.
+According to Forbes, many other companies resort to similar tactics.
+Businesses post fake reviews on their own products and flood their competitors with fake negative reviews to sully their reputations.

-We’ll discuss what the implications of the FTC settlement are for businesses, how businesses should feel about the case, and how businesses can use fair play to get ahead in every industry.
+We’ll discuss the FTC settlement’s implications for businesses, how businesses should feel about the case, and how businesses can use fair play to get ahead in every industry.

 trust economy